orangeblock/slack-bot/README.md

 ## Usage
 Look into `src/bots/` for existing bot implementations.
 You can easily build your own and hook it up in `src/app.py` to make your bot respond to a different command.

+Invite the bot in a channel or a group discussion, or send messages directly to it in a PM.
+It will pick up all sent messages and pass them through all bot handlers.
+Only one bot can respond to a message, so keep that in mind when you order the bots in app.py.

 This project was made just for fun and you can use and extend it freely.